-Orange County—home to the bustling Orlando metropolitan area—is a thriving hub for entrepreneurs.
+Orange County, Florida, home to the bustling Orlando metropolitan area, is a thriving hub for entrepreneurs.
 With its dynamic economy fueled by tourism, technology, healthcare, and innovative industries, the region offers unparalleled opportunities for growth.
-Boasting a population of over 1.4 million and welcoming millions of visitors annually, Orange County presents a vibrant and diverse marketplace for businesses of all types.

 Starting a Business in Orange County, Florida